tpb1908/CWDoc/doc.md

 In order to call JavaScript functions from the Java code the ```evaulateJavascript``` function is called, which evaulates a string of JavaScript.

-#import "markdowntextview/src/main/java/com/tpb/mdtext/webview/MarkdownWebView.java $private void init()$"
+#import "markdowntextview/src/main/java/com/tpb/mdtext/webview/MarkdownWebView.java $private void init$"

 The ```init``` method sets a custom ```WebView``` client which evalutates the Javascript string used to load the rendered Markdown into the WebView once the page has finished loading.
 It also adds a Javascript interface called "TouchIntercept" to the ```WebView```.